Skip to Content

 Cenote 2 at Cenote Dos Ojos, Mexico – Image by Raphael of Journey Wonders

 The word cenote comes from the Mayan term dzonot, which means well.
 But don’t make the mistake of thinking that all cenotes look the same.
-In fact, there are 4 types of cenotes:
+In fact, cenotes can be classified in 3 main types.

-Semi-open Cenotes – As the name implies, semi-open cenotes have some parts that are exposed and some portions that are partially hidden by a cave.
-Examples of semi-open cenote are Gran Cenote and Cenote Calavera.
+2. Semi-open Cenotes – As the name implies, semi-open cenotes have some parts that are exposed and some portions that are partially hidden by a cave.
+Examples of semi-open cenotes are Gran Cenote and Cenote Calavera.

-Cenotes are not just natural pools and caves, they have a great cultural and religious significance to the ancient Mayans, who believed that the cenotes were passages to the underworld.
+Cenotes are not just natural pools and caves.
+They have a great cultural and religious significance to the ancient Mayans, who believed them to be passages to the underworld.

 Please be responsible!
 Don’t litter the cenote, always take your trash back with you, and only apply biodegradable sunscreen before swimming in the cenote.